dovecot/documentation/source/configuration_manual/authentication/index.rst

   :dovecot_core:ref:`login_trusted_networks` = 10.0.0.0/24

-Space-separated list of IP/network ranges that contain the Dovecot Directors.
+Space-separated list of IP/network ranges that contain the Dovecot Proxies.
-This setting allows Directors to forward the client's original IP address and session ID to the Backends.
+This setting allows Proxies to forward the client's original IP address and session ID to the Backends.

 .. parsed-literal::